paulinamoskwa/Hello-Docker/README.md

 docker build -t docker_firefox github.com/creack/docker-firefox
 ```

-3. Run the Docker container: starting from an image, to create a running Docker
+3. Run the Docker container.
+Starting from an image, to create a running Docker
 container we can use the `docker run` command, specifying both the name we want
 to give to the container and the name of the Docker image.<br>
 The basic syntax is: